 make sure that it is not present in the final publication (which should come out

 in the American Economic Review, given a favorable R&R decision).
+TODO?

 11. Overall, the study and the survey design remains opaque at times.
 For